matthewcannon/rest-js/README.md

 # Domain

-We are designing an API, driven by tests, whilst simulataneously developing a domain language.
+We are designing an API, driven by tests, whilst at the same time developing a domain language.